Refining holographic models of the quark-gluon plasma: Results

 \subsection{Results at nonzero chemical potential}

-In this subsection we then use the holographic models fitted to lattice results as described earlier to gain insight on various quantities at non-vanishing density.
+In this subsection we use the holographic models fitted to lattice results as described earlier to gain insight on various quantities at non-vanishing density.
 While the holographic models can be easily extended all the way to the high-density neutron-star matter regime, in this paper we are content with working in moderate densities.

 In Fig.~\ref{fig:finitedensity} we show our results for the baryon number densities at nonzero density for both DBI and EMD models.
 It matches well with the lattice data~\cite{Borsanyi:2018grb} that is available at low densities.
-There is a critical end point in both models near $\mu_\mathrm{B}/T \approx 6$.
-There is a first order transition in our models for larger values of $\mu_\mathrm{B}/T$.
+Notice that this lattice data is from a simulation including the charm quark whereas our model was fitted to data from simulations without the charm quark.
+The agreement is good nevertheless.
+There is a critical end point in both models near $\mu_\mathrm{B}/T \approx 6$ and a first order transition for larger values of $\mu_\mathrm{B}/T$.
 The location of the CEP is in the same ballbark as in other holographic works~\cite{DeWolfe:2010he,DeWolfe:2011ts,Knaute:2017opk,Demircik:2021zll,Grefa:2021qvt,Li:2023mpv,Hippert:2023bel,Chen:2024ckb,Fu:2024wkn}.
 Interestingly, our value is also close to the numbers obtained by using the functional renormalization group method~\cite{Fu:2019hdw,Gao:2020qsj}.

 The phase diagram and the location of the critical end point is shown explicitly in Fig.~\ref{fig:cp}.
 The first order transition line (solid curves) was computed by using the Maxwell construction at constant chemical potential.
 We have checked that the Maxwell construction along constant temperature slices gives identical results.
-At low densities, there is no phase transition, there is a single saddle in the gravity path integral.
+At low densities, there is a single saddle in the gravity path integral, and therefore no phase transition.
 But as a proxy for the crossover transition, or a Widom line \cite{Sordi:2023cjq}, we track the position of the minimum of the isentropic speed of sound:

 where we have introduced the heat capacity $c_V=T(\partial s/\partial T)$ and $\partial_T \nB=\partial_{\muB} s=\chi_{\muB T}$.
 Note that the first order transition occurs between two black hole phases in the holographic models.
 Therefore, both phases are deconfining, and neither of the models have a proper deconfinement phase transition.
 The confining phase has not been captured in a satisfactory fashion.